Professors & Fellows

 The activities of the Centre are coordinated by the Director.
 In consultation with the Steering Committee, she is responsible for developing strategic initiatives and priorities.
 The Advisory Board include members of staff from other subject areas at Birkbeck as well as internationally renowned scholars, artists and curators, who advise the Director, Steering Committee and members of the Centre on strategic priorities.

-Dr Mari Paz Balibrea (CILAVS Director from January 2016) is a Senior Lecturer in Modern Spanish Literature and Cultural Studies.
+Dr Mari Paz Balibrea (CILAVS Director from January 2016) is Reader in Modern Spanish Literature and Cultural Studies.
 Her broad intellectual preoccupation is with the constitution and development of Spain as a modern nation, and with the meaning of modernity as referring to the country, which she investigates through the role that culture plays in them.
 While originally trained in literature, her research is highly interdisciplinary.
 Her publications include, in addition to literature, the study of philosophy, film, advertising, sports and urban spaces and have focused on questions of exile, political transition, citizenship and neoliberalism.

 Dr Jasmine Gideon is a Senior Lecturer in Development Studies.
 Her research focuses on two key areas – gender and social policy in Latin America and health and well being among Latin Americans in the UK, with a particular focus on the Chilean exile community.
 She is the author of Gender, Globalization and Health in a Latin American Context (Palgrave Macmillan, 2014) and the co-editor of Migration, Health and Inequality (Zed Press, 2013).